Avaiga/taipy-doc/docs/manuals/deployment/heroku/git.md

 To be able to run your app, Heroku will need the following files:

 - `runtime.txt`: The version of Python you want to use.
-You can find the list of available version at [Heroku supported versions of Python](https://devcenter.heroku.com/articles/python-support#supported-runtimes).
+You can find the list of available versions at [Heroku supported versions of Python](https://devcenter.heroku.com/articles/python-support#supported-runtimes).

     For example, put in your `runtime.txt`:
     ```